 All proxies received and not revoked will be voted as directed.
-If no directions are specified, proxies which have been signed and returned will be voted "FOR" the election of the board's nominees as directors, the advisory say on pay vote and the ratification of Deloitte & Touche LLP as the Company's independent registered public accounting firm and "AGAINST" the stockholder's non-binding proposal requesting the Company to amend its governing documents to require the Chairman of the Board of Directors to be an independent director.
+If no directions are specified, proxies which have been signed and returned will be voted "FOR" the election of the board's nominees as directors, the advisory say on pay vote and the ratification of Deloitte & Touche LLP as the Company's independent registered public accounting firm and "AGAINST" the stockholder's non-binding proposal requesting that the Company adopt a "Proxy Access" By-Law.